-Whether you’re a Vinyasa virgin or veteran, a dedicated yogini or just easing your way back into a healthy lifestyle, London has got you covered with an abundance of yoga hot spots that cater for every style and every skill level.
+Whether you’re a Vinyasa virgin or veteran, a dedicated yogi or just easing your way back into a healthy lifestyle, London has got you covered with an abundance of places to get your flow on.

-So without further ado, we’ve hand-picked the best spots to channel your zen, relieve you from common aches and pains, and help you find that local, supportive yoga community on the start of your fitness journey.
+So, without further ado, we’ve handpicked the best spots to channel your zen, stretch it out, and find that local, supportive yoga community you've been searching for.

-If the stigma of balloon-pant attire and pseudo-spiritual facades is holding you back from embarking on your path to zen, Fierce Grace is a safe haven for the more-direct, no-nonsense, and no-fluff yogi.
-After leading the UK in the hot yoga revolution, Fierce Grace has built a reputation based on a less ‘uptight’ approach to the ancient spiritual practice.
-Classes are built on classical Hatha yoga, Bikram, and Ashtanga yoga, and combine strength with flexibility to promote health, emotional harmony, and mental clarity.
+If the stigma of balloon-pant attire and pseudo-spiritual facades is holding you back from embarking on your path to zen, Fierce Grace (with seven area locations) is a safe haven for the more-direct, no-nonsense, and no-fluff yogi.
+After leading the UK in the hot yoga revolution, this has built a reputation based on a less ‘uptight’ approach to the ancient spiritual practice.
+Classes are built on classical Hatha, Bikram, and Ashtanga yoga styles and combine strength with flexibility to promote health, emotional harmony, and mental clarity.
 Like it hot?
-The classes go down in a hot room (approximately 38 degrees) to allow optimum results in the minimum amount of time.
+The classes go down in a hot room (approximately 38º) to allow optimum results in the minimum amount of time.

-What happens when you take a traditional bright, open space and cross it with infra-red heating and soothing studio-specific scents?
-You get a calming, tropical holiday-like warmth by way of Another_Space’s studios in Covent Garden and South Bank.
+What happens when you take a traditional, bright, open space and cross it with infra-red heating and soothing studio-specific scents?
+You get a calming, tropical holiday-like warmth by way of Another_Space’s studios in Covent Garden and Bank.
 They set the scene so all you have to do is turn up and get immersed in their tranquil surroundings.
-Described as ‘yoga for all’ their classes involve powerful breath and movements that work your strength and flexibility in equal measure to raise your heart rate and help your mental state.
+Described as ‘yoga for all’, their classes combine powerful breath with challenging that work your strength and flexibility in equal measure to raise your heart rate and help your mental state.
 Plus, you get a handful of instructors (including Mind Body Bowl brainchild Annie Clarke) to choose from, whose main focus is to observe posture and soothe your stresses away.